Getting Started with Game Plans

 How to frame getting started with Game Plans

-• We are learning: We will start and improve as we go – the first minimum viable Game Plan will look very different to the one we will have in a few quarters.
+• We are learning: We will start and improve as we go – the first minimum viable Game Plan will look quite different to the one we will have in a few quarters.

 • We take an outcome-based perspective and work with cross-functional teams (not necessarily reflecting our organization structure).

-• Game Plans will drafted together with the team and ideally with our most important stakeholders.
+• Game Plans will be drafted together with the team and ideally with our most important stakeholders.

 • There is freedom to plan within the specified guardrails.